clipperhouse/netlify/content/gen/typewriters.md

 ### Adding third-party TypeWriters

-TypeWriters can be implemented by third-parties and used at "gen time".
+TypeWriters can be implemented by third-parties and used at “gen time”.
 To use a third-party typewriter, `cd` into the root of your package and type (for example):

 	gen add github.com/clipperhouse/set

 This will create a `_gen.go` file.
-Have a look at it -- it should contain imports for the built-in slice (above) and your new typewriter.
+Have a look at it – it should contain imports for the built-in slice (above) and your new typewriter.

 Confirm it by typing:

 	gen list

-To ensure you've got your third-party packages locally, type:
+To ensure you’ve got your third-party packages locally, type:

 	gen get